Updated: Mar 5

 3. Improve Mobility & Spinal Health

-Last but by no means least, our adjustable beds offer considerable health benefits for the spine, especially when compared to the traditional flat beds many of us continue to use.
+Last but by no means least, our adjustable beds offer many health benefits for the spine, especially when compared to the traditional flat beds most of us still use.

-By cradling the body in a supported posture, the spine is empowered to decompress and minimise the pull on surrounding tissues.
+By cradling the body in a supported posture, the spine is encouraged to decompress and thereby minimises the pull on surrounding tissues.

-This in turn has the effect of reducing pressure on the intervertebral discs, which is critical to spinal health and lessens the potential for nerve impingement (i.e. pinched nerves).
+It also has the effect of reducing pressure on our intervertebral discs, which is critical to spinal health and lessens the potential for nerve impingement (i.e. pinched nerves).

-Put simply, Zero Gravity Positioning helps the spine loosen and relax, which in today’s world cannot be understated.
-For some, this translates into much needed relief from pain in the lower back and neck.
+Put simply, customisable sleep positioning helps the spine loosen and relax, which in today’s world cannot be understated.
+For some, it delivers much needed relief from pain in the lower back and neck.

-Our adjustable beds are the answer to “morning stiffness”, tight muscles and cramps, along with many other health issues that impede our sleep performance.
+Our adjustable beds have proven to be the answer to “morning stiffness”, tight muscles and cramps, along with many other health issues that impede our sleep performance.

 How can we help?